junxit/us-congress-bills-117/metadata.md

 - 2021-09-14 — Introduced in House
 - 2021-09-14 — Introduced in House
 - 2021-09-14 — Referred to the House Committee on Natural Resources.
+- 2021-09-17 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2022-01-20 — Subcommittee Hearings Held.
+- 2022-02-16 — Ordered to be Reported by Unanimous Consent.
+- 2022-02-16 — Subcommittee Consideration and Mark-up Session Held.
+- 2022-02-16 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2022-12-30 — Placed on the House Calendar, Calendar No. 171.
+- 2022-12-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-676.
+- 2022-12-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-676.